ianxm/tracker/README.markdown

 reference
 ---------

 usage: tracker command [options] [metric [metric..]]

-        if no date range is specified, the range is all days. if no metric is given, tracker will list all metrics found.
+    if no date range is specified, the range is all days.

 commands:
   general:
     init           initialize a repository
     list           list existing metrics and date ranges help           show help

   modify repository:
     set            set or increment a value
                    see 'set command options' below
     rm             remove occurrences

   import/export:
     export         export data to csv format
                    this will write to stdout unless -o is given import FILE    import data from a csv file with the columns: date,metric,value
+                   read from stdin if FILE is '-'

   reporting:
     log            view log of occurrences
     cal            show calendar
     records        show high and low records
     streaks        show consecutive days with or without occurrences graph          draw graph (requires gnuplot)

+  tags:
+    addtag TAG     tag given metrics with TAG rmtag TAG      untag given metrics with TAG listtags       list all tags

 options:
   set command options:
     =N             set metrics to N
     +N             increment metrics by N
     -N             decrement metrics by N

   general:
     -d RANGE       specify date range (see RANGE below) -o FILE        write graph image to a file
     -N             limit output to the last N items this only affects the 'streaks' and 'log' commands --all          select all existing metrics
     --repo FILE    specify a repository filename
     --min VAL      min threshold to count as an occurrence -v, --version  show version
     -h, --help     show help

   date groupings for reports:
     (these are only used by the 'log' and 'graph' commands) -day           each day is separate (default)
     -week          group weeks together
     -month         group months together
     -year          group years together
     -full          group the full date range together

   values in reports:
     -total         total values (default)
     -count         count of occurrences
     -avg           average values by duration
-        -percent       show values as the percent of occurrence of duration
+    -pct           show values as the percent of occurrence of duration

 RANGE:
   DATE         only the specified date
   DATE..       days from the given date until today ..DATE       days from the start of the data to the specified date DATE..DATE   days between specified dates (inclusive)

 DATE:
   YYYY-MM-DD   specify a date
-      today        specify day is today (default)
-      yesterday    specify day is yesterday
+  today        specify day is today (default) yesterday    specify day is yesterday